One of our aims for participants on the Digital Action Plan is to help form digital habits and some ongoing curiosity.

 To give a little bit of structure to the time I spend on Twitter, I keep a list of people whose tweets I find reliably inspiring, energising, or who often link to interesting articles.
 I get a lot of energy and some good ideas from this list, and it helps turn what could be a random scrolling session in to a fairly useful part of the day.

 Sometimes, I’ll read about a tool or channel that I think might be useful to include in people’s Action Plans.
 Obviously I need to know how it works, and feel confident using it.
 That helps me understand how it might work in a corporate context, even if I don’t particularly take to it personally.

 However, if I download an app, the chances are it’ll sit on my phone, untouched and taking up memory.
 Therefore, I have a little rule about the home screen on my phone: this is reserved for apps that I’m using all the time, plus a few ‘experiments’.
-Leaving them here prompts me to have a play around, on the train home, when I’m having a coffee, or waiting in a queue.
+Leaving them here prompts me to have a play around when I have a few minutes to spare.

 How do you like to keep up to date with digital developments?
 Tweet us with your suggestions.

 At Helpful Digital, we also publish a round up of Helpful Links each month, collating the news and interesting articles we’ve shared within our team.